daveshanley/vacuum/README.md

 ```

 ---
-## Supply your own Spectral ruleset
+## Supply your own Spectral compatible ruleset

 If you're already using Spectral and you have your own [custom ruleset](https://meta.stoplight.io/docs/spectral/e5b9616d6d50c-custom-rulesets#custom-rulesets),
-then you can use it with Vacuum!
+then you can use it with vacuum!

 The `lint`, `dashboard` and `spectral-report` commands all accept a `-r` or `--ruleset` flag, defining the path to your ruleset file.